Bigg Boss 11 Unseen & Uncut: Puneesh Gets B’day Bumps; Shilpa & Luv Wish Salman In A Special Way!

 With just a few weeks left for Bigg Boss 11 finale, the contestants are having fun in the house!
-As we had revealed, Puneesh Sharma celebrated his birthday, a day before Salman Khan's birthday.
+As we had revealed, Puneesh Sharma celebrated his birthday a day before Salman Khan's birthday.

 We had also revealed that Bigg Boss sent him a surprise cake.
-Also, his lady-love, Bandgi Kalra, who was in the padosi house, sent him romantic surprise on his birthday.
+Also, his lady-love, Bandgi Kalra, who was in the padosi's house, sent him romantic surprise on his birthday.

 Puneesh’s Gets Birthday Bumps!